+Community Schoo ols

 Area Communications

-Description Revenue is generated from rental fees received from community users.
-Carryforward funds are projected to remain the same as 2022-23 and annual revenues are projected to increase 10 percent in 2023-24.
-Program costs are adjusted to reflect current trends which are anticipated to continue in 2023-24; adjustments have been made to salaries and benefits as required to meet current rate schedules
+Description Revenue is generated from rental are projected to remain the same a 10 percent in 2023-24.
+Program anticipated to continue in 2023-24; required to meet current rate sche s 2022-2 costs a adjustm 23 a re a nd annual re adjusted to venues are projected reflect current trends

+Strategic Objective Operational Effectiveness

-Description MOE Local
+Budget Adjustments Description MOE Local

 Supplies and Materials \$ 893,030

 Unbudgeted Funds 433,504

 Salaries 34,373

 Employer Provided Benefits 20,600

 Purchased Services (888,069)

 Indirect Cost (12,915)

 Capital Outlay (10,523)

-Total \$ 470,000

-Child Nutrition Services (CNS)

-Child Nutrition

-The 2023-24 CNS budget is based on projected revenues that account for estimated changes in participation and federal/state reimbursements, historical expenditures with an increase in benefits costs but no increase in salaries, and a legislated maximum indirect cost rate of 8 percent for school nutrition.
+Child Nutrition Sorvico Child Nutrition Service S (CNS) Area Child Nutrition Description The 2023-24 CNS budget is based on projected revenues that account for estimated changes in participation and federal/state reimbursements, historical expenditures with an increase in benefits costs but no increase in salaries, and a legislated maximum indirect cost rate of 8 percent for school nutrition.
 This budget includes an increase of \$0.25 in the paid lunch meal price and a 20 percent reduction in food costs.
 In order to balance the budget, we will be using \$906,148 from fund balance.

-CNS is requesting the following positions for 2023-24:

-CNS Managers - 50 Months of Employment (MOE)

-These positions were end dated during the pandemic and need to be reinstated.
+Proposed Funding CNS is requesting the following positions for 2023-24: These positions were end dat operation requires oversight for CNS Managers - 50 Months of Employment (MOE) These positions were end dated during the pandemic and need to be reinstated.
 The operation requires oversight for food safety and program compliance.
 The positions are for Davis Drive, Rand Road, Richland Creek, and Wakefield elementary schools, and Wake Forest Middle.

-CNS Area Supervisor/Administrator - 12 MOE

-Area supervisors (administrators) oversee school operations to ensure compliance with local, state, and federal policies, laws, and regulations as well as manage all personnel matters (recruit, hire, train, appraise, and manage performance issues), food service management (food safety, inventory/reporting integrity), and additional office-based responsibilities.
+CNS Area Supervisor/Administrator - 12 MOE Area supervisors (administrators) oversee school operations to ensure compliance with local, state, and federal policies, laws, and regulations as well as manage all personnel matters (recruit, hire, train, appraise, and manage performance issues), food service management (food safety, inventory/reporting integrity), and additional office-based responsibilities.
 CNS last added an area supervisor position for the 2016-17 school year to address prior growth.
 Eighteen schools have since opened and the current supervisory staff needs support to manage these additional locations.

-Cafeteria Workers - 20 MOE

-The new early learning center needs cafeteria workers to prepare meals and transport them to the center.
-Meals will be prepared at another Millbrook school and transported since the center does not have a cooking kitchen.

-Description MOE Local Federal Total

-CNS Managers 50.00 \$ 235,212 \$ \$ 235,212

-CNS Area Supervisor 12.00 80,714 80,714

-Cafeteria Workers 20.00 71,629 71,629

-Supplies and Materials 3,751,482 (7,102,419) (3,350,937)

-Employer Provided Benefits (1,039,250) (1,039,250)

-Indirect Cost (739,556) (739,556)

-Salaries (256,170) (256,170)
+Strategic Objective Cafeteria Workers - 20 MOE The new early learning center needs cafeteria workers to prepare meals and transport then to the center.
+Meals will be prepared at another Millbrook school and transported since the center does not have a cooking kitchen. otrategie objective Operational Effectiveness Budget Adjustments Description MOE Local Federal Total CNS Managers 50.00 \$ 235,212 \$ \$ 235,212 CNS Area Supervisor 12.00 80,714 80,714 Cafeteria Workers 20.00 71,629 71,629 Supplies and Materials 3,751,482 (7,102,419) (3,350,937) Employer Provided Benefits (1,039,250) (1,039,250) Indirect Cost (739,556) (739,556) Salaries (256,170) (256,170) (, -) , , -/

-Total 82.00 \$ 2,104,061 \$ (7,102,419) \$ (4,998,358)

 uConfirm

 Area Human Resources

 Description A third party verifier completes financial verifications for employees, student loan forgiveness documents, etc. The Wake County Public School System receives a dividend for the use of the service.
 Funds are used to support our retirement recognition program annually.
 There are no salary or benefit expenses from this fund.

+Strategic Objective Operational Effectiveness

+Budget Adjustments

-Description MOE Local
+Dudget Adjustments Description MOE Local

 Supplies and Materials \$ (18,122)

 Total \$ (18,122)